 Winner by 1%

-IKEA rates % higher than Target on Team Culture Ratings vs Target Ratings based on looking at 8267 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "How would you rate the quality of your coworkers?".
+IKEA rates % higher than Target on Team Culture Ratings vs Target Ratings based on looking at 8281 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Do you look forward to interacting with your coworkers?".

-IKEA rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8136 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "What is most positive about the culture and environment at your company?".
+IKEA rates % lower than Target on Environment Culture Ratings vs Target Ratings based on looking at 8149 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "Is your work environment positive or negative?".

 Sentiment Culture Ratings vs Target